dylduhamel/Lead-Generation-System/README.md

 ## License

 This tool is proprietary software owned by Acuritas.
-Unauthorized use, modification or distribution of this software is strictly prohibited.
+Unauthorized use, modification, or distribution of this software is strictly prohibited.